laurenp34/MKS22X-FinalProject/README.md

 # MKS22X-FinalProject
-Single player Battleship against the computer
+Single player Battleship against the computer, where the computer has a strategy.

 <b>Saturday, May 18th</b>
 <br>